fauna/faunadb-js/README.md

 1. Add a `timeout` field to the `options` block when instantiating the client
 2. By setting a `queryTimeout` on the client (or passing the value to the client's `.query()` method directly)

 The first option (i.e. `timeout`) represents a HTTP timeout on the client side.
-Defined in milliseconds, the client will wait the specified period before timing out if it has yet to receive a response.
+Defined in seconds, the client will wait the specified period before timing out if it has yet to receive a response.

 ```javascript
 const client = new faunadb.Client({